ezequielabregu/code-that-sounds/book-kanban.md

 ## In Progress

 - [x] Write Synthesis: Advanced Audio Processing Techniques.
-  - [x] Oscillators
   - [ ] Additive
   - [ ] Subtractive
-  - [x] Modulation (AM, RM, FM)
 - [.]
-Sonification
-- [.]
 Transcribe Python code examples to Pure Data.
 - [.]Implement the Bjorklund algorithm in Pure Data
   - a.
 In a Pure Data patch, or
     - still stocked in the list distribution and sublist creation.
   - b.
 Write a pd external in C.
-- [x] Download all images from the internet and add them to the book.
-- [x] Create a better cover image for the book.

 ## Done

-- [x] Complete Chapter 1: Introduction to Pure Data.
-- [x] Set up the project structure and Quarto configuration.
-- [x] Create the initial README file.
-- [x] Add a Kanban board for project management.